The Lean Language Reference

 (i : Nat) : Array α

-Remove the element at a given index from an array, or panic if the index is out of bounds.
+Removes the element at a given index from an array.
+Panics if the index is out of bounds.

-This function takes worst case O(n) time because it has to backshift all elements at positions greater than i.
+This function takes worst-case O(n) time because it back-shifts all elements at positions greater than i.

 🔗def